-Before entering any confined space workers should always review their training, the written program, the posted permit as well as the equipment for safe entry to put their minds at ease.
+Before entering any confined space workers should always know OSHA requirements for confined space safety, study the written program, review the posted permit, and check the equipment for safe entry to put their minds at ease.

 Before any assignment begins the employer must provide proper training for all workers required to enter a confined space.
 Before entering a space, workers should quickly run over key-points of their training, such as what to do in an emergency situation.
 This training provides workers a chance to fully understand the risks present.
 Additional training is required when any changes occur in the permit space program or if the permit space operations create any new hazard.

 Written programs and posted entry permits also allow workers to be up-to-date on exactly what hazards are present in the confined space they will be entering.
 A written program would include a summary of all present hazards, an emergency exit plan, as well as a summary of the atmospheric check.
 The atmospheric check is required to check for oxygen levels, flammability and known or suspected toxic substances.
 This becomes especially pertinent keeping in mind that asphyxiation is the leading cause of worker death in confined spaces and that asphyxiation generally results from oxygen deficiency or from exposure to toxic atmospheres.

 A written copy of operating and rescue procedures as required to be kept on the work site for the duration of the job and entry permits should be posted next to entry of any confined space.
 If you have trouble locating either document at your worksite, see the site manager.